agashe/SigmaPHP-Router/README.md

 ];
 ```

-If no HTTP was provided , then the HTP method for the route will be automatically set to GET
+If no HTTP was provided , then the HTP method for the route will be automatically set to GET.

 ### Parameters
 Route parameters follow the placeholder style (like Laravel) :